 We expect students to have attained grade 6 or higher in GCSE Geography (although this is not essential if you have not studied the subject at GCSE).
-However, we do expect all students to have attained a grade 6 in both GCSE English and Maths.
+In addition, it is ideal if students have attained a grade 6 in both GCSE English and Maths.